ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 | `dr-vpn.list`                       | Lists all VPN configurations for secure DR paths.    |
 | `dr-ike-policy.create`              | Creates an IKE policy to secure DR data transfer.    |
 | `dr-ipsec-policy.update`            | Updates an IPsec policy for secure site connectivity.|
+{: caption="List of events: Security-Related" caption-side="bottom"}

 **Example Use Case**
 For secure data transfer, an administrator can use `dr-vpn.list` to confirm active VPN connections.
 To enhance security, `dr-ike-policy.create` and `dr-ipsec-policy.update` can be applied as required.

 ---

-## Viewing DR Automation Events
+## Viewing {{site.data.keyword.DR_short}} Events

 Disaster Recovery (DR) Automation events are automatically forwarded to specific geographic locations based on data center regions.
-You can access the activity tracker logs for DR automation as follows:
+You can access the activity tracker logs for {{site.data.keyword.DR_short}} as follows:

 - All North America and South America data centers from Dallas.
 - All Europe data centers from Frankfurt.
 - All Sydney data center from Sydney.
 - All Japan data center from Tokyo.

-For a comprehensive list of locations where DR automation events are enabled to send logs to IBM Cloud Logs, see [IBM Cloud services that generate Activity Tracker events](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).
+For a comprehensive list of locations where {{site.data.keyword.DR_short}}
+ events are enabled to send logs to IBM Cloud Logs, see [IBM Cloud services that generate Activity Tracker events](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).

 The Activity Tracker service supports only one instance per location.
+To view {{site.data.keyword.DR_short}}
-To view DR automation events, you must access the Activity Tracker web UI in the same location where your DR service instance is deployed.
+ events, you must access the Activity Tracker web UI in the same location where your DR service instance is deployed.
 For additional guidance, see [Launching the web UI through the IBM Cloud UI](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-launch).

 ## Activity Tracker Sample Response Format